MayaChen350/MayaChen350/README.md

 - Embedded systems (but it's a brand new obsession)
 - Or anything really!
 I love learning new stuff
 ---
-If I place that here it's because I'm crazy about programming/computer science and want to have some people I can share this with, whether they work with me or not, teach me or learn from me or just are interested in general in what I'm doing <3 (which is rarely wow but okay I work hard on multiple things)
+If I place that here it's because I'm crazy about programming/computer science and want to have some people I can share this with, whether they work with me or not, teach me or learn from me or just are interested in general in what I'm doing <3 (which is rarely wow but it's okay I work hard)

 I started in August 2023 so I gotta say I'm really into it